2 Day Brussels itinerary: How to spend an unforgettable weekend in Brussels

 Location: In the safest neighborhood of Brussels – Ixelles/Elsene

-How to get around Brussels in 2 days
+How to Get Around Brussels in 2 Days

 If the weather is good, ditch public transportation and walk around.
 The city has sidewalks running along every street, be it small or large.
-I read a number of blog proclaiming how easy it was to bike around Brussels, as a local I can tell you that information is categorically false.
+I read a number of blogs proclaiming how easy it was to bike around Brussels, as a local I can tell you that information is categorically false.
 There is no safe infrastructure to bike in Brussels.

 Should you be spending a weekend in Brussels where it happens to be raining cats and dogs – it happens, a lot sadly – then rely on the very solid public transportation network to get you from one end of the city to the other.
 Usually in under 40 minutes!